Pascal0030/lorawan-gateway-sx1302/readme.md

 ghcr.io/pascal0030/lorawan-gateway-sx1302:latest
 ```

+If you have any issues running the docker image, please check if there is not already one insance running with `docker ps`.
+Otherwiese stop those containers.

 ## Build/Modify the Lorawan Gateway Image
 If you want to build and modify this Docker Image, follow the steps below.